(Click on + for prices and bookings)

-The Rail-babbler is the only species in the family Eupetidae and is suitably unique in appearance – part rail, part babbler.
+The Rail-babbler is the only species in the family Eupetidae and is suitably unique in appearance – part rail, part babbler!
 This is not an easy bird to find, and with the help of a local guide, Krung Ching is one location where it is regularly sighted.
-The Rail-babbler is the focus of our efforts on this day, but the rainforests here hold a plethora of other specials that we will be on the lookout for as well.
-These include White-crowned Forktail, the strikingly petite Rufous Piculet, the range-restricted Crested Jay (Shrikejay), Green and Dusky Broadbills, Banded Pitta, Scarlet Minivet, Greater Racket-tailed Drongo, Golden-whiskered Barbet, and breeding Wallace’s Hawk-Eagle.
+Rail-babbler is the focus of our efforts on this day, but the rainforests here hold a plethora of other specials that we will be on the lookout for as well.
+These include White-crowned Forktail, the strikingly petite Rufous Piculet, the range-restricted Crested Jay (Shrikejay), Green and Dusky Broadbills, Malayan Banded Pitta, Scarlet Minivet, Greater Racket-tailed Drongo, Golden-whiskered Barbet, and breeding Wallace’s Hawk-Eagle.

-A last morning session at Krung Ching gives us the opportunity to search for any species still missing from our list, such as the subspecies perniger of the Black Eagle and Bat Hawk.
+A last morning session at Krung Ching gives us the opportunity to search for any species still missing from our list, such as the subspecies perniger of Black Eagle and Bat Hawk.